Theoretical Basis for a Solution to the Cosmological Constant Problem: Conclusion

 \section{Conclusion}

 One of the objectives of research in theoretical physics is to find what is not well understood in current models and in particular to find the implicit assumptions which might constitute weak points of these models.
-We have given arguments to the effect that current ideas regarding negative action show such weaknesses.
-We believe that if those inconsistencies have been part of the common scientific paradigm for such a long time it is because there never was any real motivation to consider that negative action could actually be an element of physical reality.
-For one thing, no observations seemed to require the existence of negative action matter.
-But the strongly held view that energy must always be positive also seems to have its roots in the thermodynamic origin of the concept of energy as related to heat and temperature.
+I have given arguments to the effect that current ideas regarding negative-energy matter show such weaknesses.
+I believe that if those inconsistencies have been part of the common scientific paradigm for such a long time it is because there never was any real motivation to consider that negative-energy matter could actually be an element of physical reality.
+For one thing, no observations seemed to require the existence of this matter.
+But the strongly held view that energy must always be positive also seems to have its roots in the thermodynamic definition of the concept of energy as being related to heat and temperature .
 When measuring the amount of heat transferred from one reservoir to another you would never imagine that such a quantity could take on negative values.
-This bias has remained with us even long after energy became a property of quantum particles and the source of spacetime curvature.
+This bias has remained with us even long after energy became a property of quantum particles and the source of spacetime curvature .